meeshkan/hmt/docs/BUILD.md

 The above command specifies recordings from the Pokemon API (`pokeapi.co-recodings.jsonl`) as the input file.
 Then, it blends those recordings with the designated initial spec (`my_openapi_spec.yml`) to create a unified OpenAPI specification.
 This specification is stored in `result/openapi.yml`.

 Designating an output directory (like with `result/` in the previous example) is optional.
 By default, Meeshkan will build the new OpenAPI specifications in the `specs` directory.
+If you used `meeshkan record` to record any API traffic, this `specs` directory was created automatically.

-> Note: More options for the `meeshkan build` command an be seen by running `meeshkan build --help`.
+> More options for the `meeshkan build` command an be seen by running `meeshkan build --help`.

 ## `gen` vs. `replay` mode

 Meeshkan can build OpenAPI specs in two different modes: `gen` and `replay`.
-The default mode is `gen`, and the `--mode` flag controls which mode is used.
+The default is `gen`, but you can use the `--mode` flag to control which mode is used.

 ### `gen` mode

-When `meeshkan build` runs in gen mode, it _infers_ the topology of an OpenAPI spec from recorded server traffic.
-For example, let's say that https://myapi.com returns the following three JSON objects.
+When `meeshkan build` runs in `gen` mode, it _infers_ the topology of an OpenAPI spec from recorded server traffic.
+For example, let's say that `https://myapi.com` returns the following three JSON objects:

 `https://myapi.com/users/3`
 ```json